George Washington Gayles

-George Washington Gayles (June 29, 1844 - March 5, 1924) was a Baptist minister and state legislator in Mississippi.
-He was in the Mississippi House of Representatives from 1872 until 1875 and to the Mississippi Senate from 1878 until 1886.
-He was a candidate for United States House of Representatives in 1892, but received only 6% of the vote due to the voter suppression laws of that period.
+George Washington Gayles (June 29, 1844 – March 5, 1924) was an American Baptist minister and state legislator in Mississippi.
+He served in the Mississippi House of Representatives from 1872 until 1875 and in the Mississippi Senate from 1878 until 1886.
+He was a candidate for the United States House of Representatives in 1892, but received only 6% of the vote due to the voter suppression laws of that period.
 He was also a noted Baptist minister and was known as the "Father of the Convention" of African American Baptists in Mississippi.

 Early life

 George Washington Gayles was born a slave in Wilkinson County, Mississippi on June 29, 1844 to Perry and Rebecca Gayles and owned by Emily Haile.
 As a child, he was taught to read by Elizabeth Powell, who was employed to teach the daughters of Nancy Barrow.
 Gayles especially loved reading the bible and hymn book.
-In 1863, he joined the Union Army in the American Civil War (1861-1865) where he remained until December 1864.
+In 1863, he joined the Union Army in the American Civil War (1861–1865) where he remained until December 1864.

 Early religious career

 Gayles sought a career in the ministry, and on November 21, 1867 he was ordained at Mount Horeb Baptist church in Greenville, Mississippi.
 He then formed the Kindling Altar Church in Bolivar county.
 In 1872, he was appointed missionary of Bolivar and Sunflower County, and later was appointed missionary for Coahoma County.
-In 1874 he was elected corresponding secretary of the Baptist State Missionary Convention of Mississippi and in July 1876 he was elected president of the Baptist Missionary State convention, a position he continued to hold until after 1887, being mentioned in that position in 1893, and later.
-In 1885 he was chairman of the Colored Baptist Convention of Mississippi, Louisiana, and Arkansas.
+In 1874, he was elected corresponding secretary of the Baptist State Missionary Convention of Mississippi and in July 1876 he was elected president of the Baptist Missionary State convention, a position he continued to hold until after 1887, being mentioned in that position in 1893, and later.
+In 1885, he was chairman of the Colored Baptist Convention of Mississippi, Louisiana, and Arkansas.
 In 1878, he became pastor of Mout Horeb Missionary Baptist Church in Greenville, Mississippi.